-Until I began this research, I wasn’t thinking much about the work-a-day life for women in my grandmother’s era.
-It was overwhelming by anyone’s standards.
+When I began this research, I wasn’t thinking about the work-a-day life for women in my grandmother’s era.
+But it was overwhelming by anyone’s standards.
 Over the span of 17 years, Effie bore 5 girls and 1 boy at home and raised them almost singlehandedly.
 Her husband, a middle-aged man who provided for the family, was uninvolved in household life.
-Grampa Joe was known to sit in his chair reading the newspaper with a spittoon at his feet, seemingly oblivious to the chaos of six children running in circles around him.
+Grampa Joe was known to sit in his chair reading the newspaper with a spittoon at his feet, seemingly oblivious to the chaos of six children running circles around him.
 Added to that workload was the daily care and feeding of a mother-in-law who wouldn’t get out of bed for the last 20 years of her life.
 And then, after marriage, several daughters lived at home with their husbands until finding other arrangements.

 The overall picture of Fifi’s life looked like this: The full management of a large household with six children underfoot, a disconnected, but working, husband, a mother-in-law who decided to stay in bed for 20 years, taking in boarders for extra money, and adult children moving in and out with spouses.